Founded: 2000 (with the opening of the Baku Sudo Academy)

 Philosophy of SUDO

-Sabir describes the philosophy of SUDO as “The Way of Water”.
+Sabir describes the philosophy of SUDO as “fighting like the properties of water”.
 Water in his system is a symbol of adaptability and inner strength.
 It flows, flowing around obstacles, penetrates through obstacles, not destroying them, but overcoming them.
 As Sabir himself says, “SUDO is not a struggle for victory over an opponent, but a desire for inner harmonious development.”
 This principle became the basis of his teaching, emphasizing the development of not only physical strength, but also spiritual health, mental flexibility and moral fortitude.

 The path of a mentor and philosopher